altaga/Paw-Monitor/README.md

 <img src="https://i.ibb.co/XSxSxbF/image.png" width="600">

-- In "Choose a platform" select "Linux/OSX", in AWS IoT DEvice SDK select "Python" and then click "Next".
+- At "Choose a platform" select "Linux/OSX", in AWS IoT DEvice SDK select "Python" and then click "Next".

 <img src="https://i.ibb.co/JR69Fdd/image.png" width="600">

-- In Name write any name,remember this process you will do it twice, so name things so that you can differentiate the credentials that you will put in NodeRed and in the RSL10 app, you'd like and then click on "Next step".
+- At Name, write any name, remember that you will have to do this process twice, so name things ion order that you can differentiate the credentials that you will put in NodeRed and in the RSL10 app.
+Then click on "Next step".

 <img src="https://i.ibb.co/NNLqqM0/image.png" width="600">

-- In the section, "Download connection kit for" press the button "Linux/OSX" to download the credential package (which we will use later) and click on "Next Step".
+- At "Download connection kit for" press the button "Linux/OSX" to download the credential package (which we will use later) and click on "Next Step".

 <img src="https://i.ibb.co/RHVTRpg/image.png" width="600">